ISL: Sergio Lobera has to prove his credentials against Bengaluru FC | Goal.com

 Adam le Fondre has so far scored six goals for Mumbai City, Ahmed Jahouh and Rowllin Borges are two of the best midfield marshalls in business, Hugo Boumous (4) and Bipin Singh (3) have the most number of assists in the league while goalkeeper Amrinder Singh has kept as many as five clean sheets this season.

-Add to that, the Mumbai-based side also boast of squad depth with players like Bartholomew Ogbeche, Cy Goddard who can prove effective on their, and a selection headache in numerous positions that any coach would dream of.
+Add to that, the Mumbai-based side also boast of squad depth with players like Bartholomew Ogbeche, Cy Goddard who can prove effective on their day, and a selection headache in numerous positions that any coach would dream of.